 A frontline health worker counsels a pregnant woman on antenatal care, in Banswara district, Rajasthan.
-Iron-deficiency anaemia was the top cause of maternal deaths in India (50%) and the associate cause in 20% of maternal deaths.
+Iron-deficiency anaemia caused 20% of maternal deaths in India and was the associate cause in 50% of maternal deaths.
 Anaemia during pregnancy also increases the chances of foetal deaths, abnormalities, pre-term and underweight babies.

 Iron-deficiency anaemia has remained the top cause of disability in India for 10 years now, according to an IndiaSpend analysis of the last two Global Burden of Disease (GBD) surveys.
 The result of poverty, malnutrition, poor sanitation and imbalanced vegetarian diet, widespread anaemia has impacted the productivity of India’s workforce.